What do you do once you’ve reached a financial agreement with your ex?

 At this step you might hear terms such as ‘Consent Orders’, ‘Financial Agreements’ and ‘Child Support Agreements’, and these can be really big concepts to wrap your head around.
 Different lawyers will have different preferences but today I’ll talk you through my process in drafting Applications for Consent Orders and how I make couples feel comfortable that their document is going to serve the purposes they want, not bring about any extra conflict between them and can be done in the most cost-effective way possible.

 A Consent Order means that an Order has been made by the Court after a couple has asked the Court to make it, a Consent Order is just as binding and enforceable as if you went through the entire Court process (and spent tens of thousands of dollars and many years too).
-A couple can reach agreement, document their agreement and write in to the Court and ask the Court to return their agreement ‘sealed’ therefore making it binding and enforceable.
+A couple can reach agreement regarding financial matters, child support matters, property settlements, this list goes on.
+The couple can document their agreement and write in to the Court and ask the Court to return their agreement ‘sealed’ therefore making it binding and enforceable.

 A Lawyer Can Help